 5. Watch, listen, and adjust

-Lead generation is a continuous cycle, and the lead-management process must also be viewed as a thriving, ongoing process which requires attention and adjustment to suit changing business conditions and market signals.
+Lead generation is a continuous cycle, and the lead management process must also be viewed as a thriving, ongoing process that requires attention and adjustment to suit changing business conditions and market signals.

 The success of the lead-management operation should be evaluated on at least a monthly basis, with metrics designed and agreed upon by all stakeholders.

 Lead and campaign management solutions will provide constant updates on basic statistics such as email open and click-through rates.
 Watch these indicators carefully and don’t be afraid to make rapid changes if a campaign is falling flat before your very eyes.
 Today’s marketing tools provide the flexibility to change tactics on a dime, so use that flexibility to your advantage.

 Lydia Sugarman, Founder and CEO of VenntiveAsk, suggests you ask your current customers what they like, why they do business with you, and what they’d like to see change.
 “All this takes a bit of courage because none of us want to hear what we’re doing wrong,” she says.